 Signs and How to Avoid Them

-A roof is one of the most important components of any building.
-It provides protection from the elements and contributes to the overall structural integrity of your home.
-Therefore, it is crucial that your roof is properly installed to ensure that it functions as intended.
+A roof is one of the most critical components of any building.
+It protects from the elements and contributes to the overall structural integrity of your home.
+Therefore, your roof must be installed appropriately to ensure it functions as intended.

 Unfortunately, a bad roof installation is all too common.
-This can lead to a host of problems, including water damage, mold growth, and an increase in insurance premiums.
-Let’s explore the signs and consequences that make a bad job, and how to avoid it.
+This can lead to many problems, including water damage, mold growth, and increased insurance premiums.
+Let’s explore the signs and consequences that make a terrible job and how to avoid it.

 The Causes of Bad Roof Installation

 Failure to follow the manufacturer’s instructions can result in leaks and devastation.
-Manufacturers provide detailed instructions for the installation of their products.
+Manufacturers provide detailed instructions for installing their products.
 Lastly, using subpar materials can yield an improper roof installation.
-If the quality of materials used is low, they may not function as expected and could fail earlier than anticipated.
+If the quality of materials used is low, they may not function as expected and could fail earlier.

 Common Signs of Bad Roof Installation